holepunchto/autobase/README.md

 }
 ```

-_Note:_ Always use the `view` passed to the `apply` to update the view, not the `base.view`.

 *IMPORTANT*: Autobase messages may be reordered as new data becomes available.
 Updates will be undone and reapplied internally.
-It is important that any data structures touched by the `apply` function have been derived from the `store` object passed to the `open` handler and that its fully deterministic.
+It is important that the `open` handler returns a data structure only derived from the `store` object as an argument and that the `view` argument is the only data structure touched by the `apply` function and that its fully deterministic.
 If any external data structures are used, these updates will not be correctly undone.

 ## API